RicardoLima17/pands-project/README.md

 # PANDAS-PROJECT 2021 - HIGH DIPLOMA IN DATA ANALITICS

 ## Summary of Pands-Project
-<p>This repository contains my programming and scripting problem sheet 2021.
-In this eight weeks, was developed skills in, github, Matplolib, Seaborn, NumPy and Pandas.</p>
+<p>This repository contains my programming and scripting pands-project 2021.
+In this project, was developed skills in, github, Matplolib, Seaborn, NumPy, csv and Pandas.</p>

 ## Introduction